ENG-CJ/Online-Food-Order-App/README.md

 - Test your changes: Before you submit a pull request, please make sure to test your changes thoroughly.
 This will help to ensure that your changes do not introduce any new bugs.
 - Open an issue before starting work : If you are planning to work on a new feature or fix a bug, please open an issue first to discuss your plans with the team.
 This will help to avoid duplicating work and ensure that your changes are aligned with the project's goals.

+# Primary Tools And Frameworks
+✅ Flutter
+✅ Hive (Simple Local DB Management)
+✅ Nodejs (if needed)
+✅ Other Tools

 # Folder Structure 🔥
 lib:
 ```